 Site Time Zone for Extractssection, select a time zone and then click

 In calculated fields, functions such as NOW() or TODAY() look at the time zone.
 For more information about Extracts, see Extract Your Data in the Tableau Desktop help.

 The timezone setting, in addition to being used for extract-based data sources, also affects internal extracts.
 For example, when Tableau connects to file-based data sources like text files, an extract is automatically created internally.
 Similarly, this happens where Tableau uses an internal extract to integrate data from different sources.

-Timestamps displayed across your Tableau Online site is in Coordinated Universal Time (UTC) of the pod that your site is deployed to.
+Timestamps displayed across your Tableau Cloud site are in Coordinated Universal Time (UTC) of the pod that your site is deployed to.
 To ensure the time on your computer matches the time used by your site, you can synchronise your computer's system clock with UTC using one of the following suggestions: